Understanding Rejection and Objections

 Most people are not comfortable talking to strangers.

 Trust is built over time.
 It takes a couple of ‘contacts’ for them to be somewhat comfortable with you.
-Thinking from the customers Point of View will help here
+Thinking from the customers Point of View will help you here

 If the customer has found a weakness in your operation.
 Thank them.
 Feed the information back into your Service Loop to improve your offering, (updating your website and policy/procedures).
-Update the customer and thank them again.
+Update the customer next week and thank them again.

-They will be flattered.
+The customer will be flattered.
 You will be remembered.

 Why objections are good